 !

 Senator Mike Braun passed more bills into law than any Republican Senator in 2021.
+In 2022, he was in the top 10 of all Senators for bills signed into law.

-In 2022, he’s in the top 10 of all Senators for bills signed into law.
 Hoosiers sent Senator Mike Braun to D.C. to stand up against the status quo and get results.

 Senator Braun is committed to pursuing federal legislation in “regular order,” that is, moving bills through processes that allow the public to fully consider legislation before such bills become law and binding upon them.
 This includes working through committee hearings, committee mark ups and floor proceedings.